 Million Dollar Smoked Mac and Cheese

 There are a ton of Mac n Cheese recipes out there.
 From old family favorites that you may have grown up with to nouveau creations.
-Some even add truffles to their Macaroni and Cheese, which is not such a bad thing!
+Some even add truffles or lobster to their Macaroni and Cheese, which is not such a bad thing!

 Everyone has their own homemade version.
 You might have that one recipe that you usually make over and over.

-This Smoked Million Dollar Mac and Cheese is super moist and creamy.
+This Smoked Million Dollar Mac and Cheese is easy, super moist and creamy.
 There is what I like to call the sandwich layer in the middle.
 It adds so much to the overall taste and texture of the dish.

-You add the Havarti (you could substitute Gouda if you prefer) and sour cream as the sandwich layer.
+You add the Havarti (you could substitute Gouda cheese if you prefer) and sour cream as the sandwich layer.
 Sandwiched in the middle of the Mac and Cheese it’s great.
 It really pushes the creation to close to genius level!

 It provides you with an additional layer of flavor.
 That is quite frankly a little unexpected and worthy of the million dollar prize.

 You will want to cook the macaroni just to al dente.
 This will allow the little pasta crescent tubes the perfect opportunity to absorb addition flavors.
 The macaroni and cheese will continue to cook in the smoker.

 The result is a soft textured pasta that will melt in your mouth.
 But it is not mushy or over cooked.

 It is easy to smoke your Mac and Cheese.
 The smoky flavor is the real kicker to this recipe.
 The sweet aromas of the fruit wood impart such a wonderfully fragrant taste.
 The dish is one that brings everyone back for seconds!